polterguy/polterguy.github.io/tutorials/auth/index.md

 select * from users
 ```

-You can see how the passwords are stored using _slow BlowFish hashing_ With _individual record based salts_.
+You can see how the passwords are stored using _slow BlowFish hashing_ with _individual record based salts_.

 ![Users table from Magic database](https://servergardens.files.wordpress.com/2021/04/users-table.png)